 While we recognize the importance of the urgent and critical needs in a disaster, history has shown us that long-term recovery needs such as housing and economic development will be present for months and years to come.
-Indonesia is currently in a search and rescue mode which will be followed by damage assessment.
-Only once damage assessment has been completed will the full impact be known.

 In international disasters, cash donations are recommended by disaster experts as they allow for on-the-ground agencies to direct funds to the greatest area of need, to support economic recovery and to ensure that donations management doesn’t take away from disaster recovery needs.